elalfymohamed/Espresso/README.md

 3. Your Mac stays awake — the countdown shows time remaining.
 4. Click the countdown to stop early, or let it expire on its own.

-To verify it's working, run this in Terminal while Caffeine is active:
+To verify it's working, run this in Terminal while Espresso is active:

 ```bash
 pmset -g assertions